Options

 Specify test dependencies from your project's dependency-groups

 List of dependency-groups that should be included when installing the wheel prior to running the tests.
-This can be used to avoid having to redefine test dependencies in CIBW_TEST_REQUIRES if they are already defined in pyproject.toml.
+This can be used to avoid having to redefine test dependencies in test-requires if they are already defined in pyproject.toml.

 Platform-specific environment variables are also available: